MicrosoftDocs/ai-builder/ai-builder-docs/licensing-prompt-tokens.md

 The input tokens are a sum of the tokens coming from:

 - The system metaprompt from Microsoft.
 This system prompt isn't visible and is essential for the safety of your prompt response.
-It may equate to approximately 1200 tokens, though this can vary.
+It might equate to approximately 1,200 tokens, though this can vary.
 - The prompt instruction.
 - If any, the input values.
 - If any, the knowledge data retrieved.